-When assembling the cavity plate to the hot runner, special attention should be given to preventing damage to the nozzle tips, valve stems and wires.
+When assembling the cavity plate to the hot runner, special attention should be given to preventing damage to the nozzle tips and wires.
 The cavity plate should mate with the hot runner without any resistance.
 If resistance is encountered, remove the plate and check for any interference points.

 Mechanical hazard - risk of damage to equipment.
-Do not force the plate into position as serious damage to the nozzle tips, valve stems and wires can result.
+Do not force the plate into position because serious damage to the nozzle tips and wires could result.

 Mechanical hazard - risk of damage to the mold and hot runner.
 The nozzles and manifold must be at room temperature (< 25 °C or < 77 °F) before the cavity plate is connected to the hot runner.
-Severe damage to the nozzle and cavity plate sealing diameters can result if the mold is still hot.
+Severe damage to the nozzle and cavity plate sealing diameters could result if the mold is still hot.

 - 7. Align the cavity plate with the alignment dowels and lower the plate onto the hot runner.
 Make sure the wires in the wire channels are not pinched between the plates while closing. - 8.
 Disconnect the overhead lifting device and remove the hoist rings. - 9.
-Remove the feet from the bottom of the cavity plate. - 10.
 Install safety latch bars between the cavity plate and hot runner on both sides of the assembly.
-A minimum of two safety latch bars are required. - 11.
+A minimum of two safety latch bars are required. - 10.
 Install the screws that secure the cavity plate to the hot runner and torque them to the specified value.
-Refer to the manufacturer's documentation for torque requirements. - 12.
+Refer to the manufacturer's documentation for torque requirements. - 11.
 Check the electrical circuit with an ohmmeter to make sure no wires were damaged during installation.
 Refer to the electrical schematic to identify each zone.